AstralProtocol/docs/docs/sdk/core-concepts/index.md

 ## Ethereum Attestation Service (EAS)

-Astral SDK is a **reference implementation** of the Location Protocol, built on top of [EAS](https://attest.sh/) (Ethereum Attestation Service).
+Astral SDK is an SDK **for working with** the reference implementation of the Location Protocol, built on top of [EAS](https://attest.sh/) (Ethereum Attestation Service).
 The Location Protocol itself is implementation-agnostic - any system that follows the specification can produce compatible records.

 **Why EAS for the reference implementation:**
 - **Standardized format** - Established attestation framework